 As before, the derivative is applied to the product of the two functions.

-This equation is similar to the Reynold’s transport equation and can be used to demonstrate the conservation of a quantity.
-17
+This equation is similar to the Reynold’s transport equation and can be used to demonstrate the conservation of a quantity.17

 Curl:

 The curl and cross product are not defined for higher dimensions.
 In two dimensions, the cross product can be regarded as a cross product with the unit normal of the plane.
 But the result depends on the choice to which side of the plane the normal vector points to.
-The curl and cross product can be given in tensor notation in three dimensions as follows
+The curl and cross product can be given in tensor notation in three dimensions as follows13:

 The antisymmetric tensor of third order is the Levi-Civita symbol.
 In two dimensions the curl becomes a scalar.